joshperry/grunt-package-modules/README.md

 > Packages node_modules dependencies at build time for addition to a distribution package.

+Checking `node_modules` in to source control is a lame solution to locking dependencies for a certain commit.
+[npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) is great for locking dependencies to specific commits but doesn't directly help with distribution packaging.

+The `node_modules` folder that is used for building your project is not viable for dist packaging because it will contain dev dependencies (like this grunt plugin) and can also contain host-specific binary node modules.

+This task takes care creating a fresh `node_modules` for including in a distribution tarball by effectively copying the `package.json` into a temp directory, and then executing `npm install --production --ignore-scripts --prefix tempdir/` to install all production deps into `tmpdir/node_modules`.

+This directory can then be the source of another plugin, like copy or compress, to package the fresh `node_modules` into its delicious-looking retail packaging.

+This is a great module to use with the concurrent plugin so that the node modules will download while other parts of your packaging flow are executing (sassing, lessing, uglifying, compiling, and other transformation plugins verbified).

 ## Getting Started
 This plugin requires Grunt `~0.4.5`